 What other local governments are doing

-• Citrus County approved a 12-month moratorium in May, and a county panel recommended rejecting a data center rezoning plan last week.
+- Citrus County approved a 12-month moratorium in May, and a county panel recommended rejecting a data center rezoning plan last week.
+The developer behind the plan, Deltona Corporation, withdrew its plan Tuesday.

-• Fort Meade in Polk County approved a $2.6 billion deal for a 4.4 million-square-foot data center in April.
+- Fort Meade in Polk County approved a $2.6 billion deal for a 4.4 million-square-foot data center in April.
+Residents recently filed a lawsuit against the city, demanding a higher court review the agreement.

-• Lakeland is in the process of drafting a 12-month moratorium ordinance while there has been a proposal for a 600,000-square-foot data center submitted.
-The City Commission is scheduled to hold a first reading July 6, with a public hearing and final vote July 20.
+- Lakeland is in the process of drafting a 12-month moratorium ordinance, even after a proposal for a 600,000-square-foot data center was submitted.
+The City Commission is scheduled to hold a first reading on the moratorium July 6, with a public hearing and final vote July 20.